What Are Public And Private Keys? (2023)

 Private keys.
 Mnemonic Sentences.
 Seed Phrases.
 If you haven’t dealt with computer system or crypto like we have for decades then it can be a bit confusing hearing all these cryptic terms and trying to understand their differences.

 While many are confused it also doesn’t help that software makers and website owners all use these terms seemingly interchangeably.
 This leads to one “expert” explaining what something is, only to be actually talking about something else entirely.
-More confusion ensues.
-So to ensure you have a solid foundational knowledge of this let’s explain properly what are public and private keys.

 What Are Public And Private Keys?

-Public and private keys are what makes up Public-Key Cryptography.
-In general private keys are used to encrypt data then on the other end the corresponding public key is used to decrypt it.
 Public and private key cryptography has been around for much longer than Bitcoin and is used in many applications and networks such as the End-to-End (E2E) encryption you see used in messaging applications like Signal.

 Private Key Explained

 Without the private keys you don’t actually have control over anything.
 This is why the saying “not your keys, not your coins” came about.
-Allowing someone else to custody or hold the private keys to your funds (like centralised exchanges do) means you own zero bitcoins.
+Allowing someone else to custody or hold the private keys to your funds (like centralized exchanges do) means you own zero bitcoins.

 It’s incredibly important that you never share your private keys with anyone, ever!